-Directing Actors intensive workshop
+Directing Actors for screen

 Learn how as a director you can inspire actors to own characters through the rehearsal process.
 The workshop also includes insights into casting, and how to direct actors for the screen.